TrossenRobotics/aloha_docs/docs/getting_started/solo/software_setup.rst

 To set these up, do the following:

-1. Plug in only the leader left robot to the computer.
+#.
+Plug in only the leader robot to the computer.

-2. Determine its device name by checking the ``/dev`` directory before and after plugging the device in.
+#.
+Determine its device name by checking the ``/dev`` directory before and after plugging the device in.
     This is likely something like ``/dev/ttyUSB0``.

-3. Print out the device serial number by running the following command:
+#.
+Print out the device serial number by running the following command:

   .. code-block:: bash

     $ udevadm info --name=/dev/ttyUSB0 --attribute-walk | grep ATTRS{serial} | head -n 1 | cut -d '"' -f2
     FT88YWBJ

-4. The output of the command will look like ``FT88YWBJ`` and be the serial number of the arm's U2D2 serial converter.
+#.
+The output of the command will look like ``FT88YWBJ`` and be the serial number of the arm's U2D2 serial converter.

-5. Add the following line to the computer's fixed Interbotix udev rules at ``/etc/udev/rules.d/99-fixed-interbotix-udev.rules``:
+#.
+Add the following line to the computer's Interbotix udev rules file located at ``/etc/udev/rules.d/99-fixed-interbotix-udev.rules``.
+   You only need to configure a leader and a follower.
+   The orientation (left or right) depends on your choice.
+   If you use a right leader, ensure you pair it with a right follower, and similarly for the left orientation.
+   Update the serial number and symlink name accordingly for your chosen configuration:

   .. code-block:: bash

     SUBSYSTEM=="tty", ATTRS{serial}=="<SERIAL NUMBER>", ENV{ID_MM_DEVICE_IGNORE}="1", ATTR{device/latency_timer}="1", SYMLINK+="ttyDXL_leader_left"
     #                                 ^^^^^^^^^^^^^^^ The result from the previous step

-6. Repeat for the other arm.
+#.
+Repeat for the other arm.

-7. To update and refresh the rules, run the following command:
+#.
+To update and refresh the rules, run the following command:

   .. code-block:: bash

     $ sudo udevadm control --reload && sudo udevadm trigger

-8. Plug both arms back into the computer and verify that you can see all devices.
+#.
+Plug both arms back into the computer and verify that you can see all devices.
    Depending on whether you configured the arms for a left or right orientation, you will see the corresponding device names:

    .. code-block:: bash